 The school day begins at 9.00am.
-You will have 15 minutes from 9.00-9.15am AM registration where you will put your belongings away and prepare for the day.
+Students will have 15 minutes from 9.00-9.15am AM registration where they will put their belongings away and prepare themselves for the day.

 Students then have one lesson from 9.15-10am with a morning snack break and assembly from 10-10.20am.
 This is then followed by a further two lessons.